ppcs50/project0/README.md

 3. (optionally) any other additional information the staff should know about your project

 ## Description of my Project0
-My Project0: Homepage is made as my personal blog.
-I hope I can use this webpage as unofficial resume.
-It could be more simple and unique than
+My <Project0: Homepage> is my personal blog.
+I hope I can use this webpage not only for a temporary assignment but as unofficial resume.
+There are 4 pages; introduction, biography, photography, and tokyo guide.

 ## What's in each of the files
 ### intro.html